-The MBTS system consists of the MBTS, an Operator Control Subsystem (OCS), phase-matched RF cable sets, and an azimuth data cable.
-Refer to the Error!
-Reference source not found. for a detailed listing of items delivered with the MBTS System.
+The MBTS system consists of the MBTS, an Operator Control Subsystem (OCS), phasematched RF cable sets, and an azimuth data cable.
+Refer to Section 7 of System Operations/Training Manual for a detailed listing of items delivered with the MBTS System.
 The OCS consists of a laptop Pentium computer configured with MBTS control software and an IEEE-488 interface.
 The MBTS and OCS communicate through the IEEE-488 interface.
 Refer to Connecting the OCS to the MBTS.